 Adrenal Glands and Hormone Problems

-Infection can damage your adrenal glands.
-This may cause problems with hormone production.
+Infection can damage your adrenal glands and this may cause problems with hormone production.

 If you have a mild infection, you probably won’t need treatment.
-Your doctor might just have you rest and take an over-the-counter medication for symptoms.
+Your doctor might instruct to you rest and take an over-the-counter medication for symptoms.

 If you have trouble breathing or are infected for longer than one month, treatment may be necessary.
-You will usually be given an oral antifungal medication but may require IV treatment.
+You will likely be given an oral antifungal medication, but you may also require IV treatment.
 The most commonly used drugs are:

 - amphotericin B